-High school students are encouraged to apply for admission by following the application proceedures listed on page 9.
+High school students are encouraged to apply for admission by following the appropriate application proceedures.
 Accepted applicants will be guaranteed a place for their sophomore year at Wanakena upon successful completion of the first year requirements.
 Students not applying while in high school should apply in the fall semester of their freshman year of college.
 All applicants are encouraged to contact The Ranger School to arrange for a tour of the campus and its facilities.
 Visits can be scheduled for weekdays, weekends and some holidays.
 Call to schedule your visit, (315) 848-2566 ext.
 101

 Facilities and Equipment

 All classes are taught at The Ranger School, which houses the classrooms, library and computer lab, in addition to student residence facilities.
 The Ranger School's 2,800-acre forest provides an excellent outdoor laboratory for fieldwork and hands-on learning.